indrekots/aws-workshop/README.md

 Select your existing `<your-name>-lb-sg` security group.
 Finally, click next, select a target group where to route traffic to and finalize the creation of the load balancer.
 It takes a bit of time for the provisioning to finish.
-Once that's done, get the URL of the load balancer and try to access your web servers.

 > **Application load balancer** works on layer 7 of the OSI model (HTTP/HTTPS).
 > It supports for host and path based routing.